-34. For a highly industrialised country such as the GDR with its small raw materials base and its high level of output and consumption, foreign trade is extremely important, amounting to about 30% of the national income.
-The country suffers somewhat in that it has had to specialise in the commodities of interest to its COMECON partners and particularly the Soviet Union.
-For political reasons trade with the USSR is kept at a high level while trade with its natural partner the Federal Republic of Germany is kept at a modest level: in 1973 trade with the USSR was almost four times that with the Federal Republic of Germany and West Berlin.
-It is largely due to West German efforts that inter-German trade remains as large as it does; the GDR draws more economic advantage from this than the Federal Republic of Germany, but from the West German angle GDR deliveries to West Berlin are important.

-35. In the last couple of years GDR trade with the West has risen considerably as is the case with all COMECON countries.
-Much of the increase, however, is due simply to the rise in prices on Western markets.
+For a highly industrialised country such as the GDR 34. with its small raw materials base and its high level of output and consumption, foreign trade is extremely important, amounting to about 30% of the national income.
+The country suffers somewhat in that it has had to specialise in the commodities of interest to its COMECON partners and particularly the Soviet For political reasons trade with the USSR is kept at Union. a high level while trade with its natural partner the Federal in 1973 trade with the Republic is kept at a modest level: USSR was almost four times that with the Federal Republic and West Berlin.
+It is largely due to West German efforts that inter-German trade remains as large as it does; the GDR draws more economic advantage from this than the Federal Republic, but from the West German angle GDR deliveries to West Berlin are important.
+In the last couple of years GDR trade with the West has risen considerably as is the case with all COMECON Much of the increase, however, is due simply to the countries. rise in prices on Western markets.
 According to ECE figures, whereas GDR trade with COMECON members rose 10.7% in 1974, trade with the non-socialist countries rose 37% in value but only 11.4% in volume.